xazalea/rev/README.md

    - Watch as the agent tries different strategies

 The agent will:
-- Reason through the problem
+- Reason through the problem using AI
 - Plan multiple strategies
 - Execute actions using available tools
 - Try alternative approaches if needed